Why Is My Acrylic Nail Brush Splitting?

 If your nail art brush is damaged, try these steps to salvage it:

-1. Clean the brush thoroughly following the steps mentioned earlier.
+1. Clean the brush thoroughly.

-4. Allow the brush to fully air dry.
+4. Let the brush air dry completely.

 What Are The Best Practices For Preventing Brush Fraying?